Wenger, Guti – who could replace Zidane at Real Madrid?

-Florentino Perez said he would have preferred Zidane to be by his side "forever" and expressed his hope the 45-year-old will return to the club in the future.
+Florentino Perez said on Thursday he would have preferred Zidane to be by his side "forever" and expressed his hope the 45-year-old will return to the club in the future.

 Antonio Conte